xiahaolong/PhaGCN3/README.md

 ### 2. Run the drawing program

-Make sure the output directory for the drawing program matches the output directory for VirusGCN.
+Make sure the output directory for the drawing program matches the output directory for PhaGCN3.
 The final graph will be in your `outpath`：

 ```bash
 conda activate draw